kuznetckiy/Geoscan_Lite_eng/charger.rst

 * Don't operate the charger in direct sunlight.
 * Don't leave the charger without supervision.

-The charger has set up from the factory.
-If the settings are off, follow the instructions to restore them.
+The charger is set up from the factory.
+If the settings are different, follow the instructions to config preset.

 Preset of the battery charger
 ---------------------------------

-Setting the charger by selecting the appropriate menu item using the touch screen.
  When you turn on the charger, you will see main menu.
+You can configure the charger by selecting sections in the menu item using the touch screen.

 .. figure:: _static/_images/charge1.png
    :align: center